 Overview and Description

-Spinal cord injury (SCI) can affect the conduction of both motor and sensory signals across the site of the lesion, along with affecting the autonomic nervous system.
-By systematically examining specific dermatomes and myotomes, the clinician can determine the cord segments that have been injured.
+Spinal cord injury (SCI) affects the conduction of motor, sensory, and autonomic signals across the site of the lesion.
+By systematically examining specific dermatomes and myotomes, the clinician can determine the spinal cord segments that have been injured.

-It is very common after spinal cord injury for patients to have other concurrent neurological injuries making it essential to perform a complete neurological exam.
-The complete neurological exam should at minimum include, in addition to the ISNSCI examination, a mini mental status exam, deep tendon reflexes, the cranial nerves and muscle tone.
+It is very common for patients with spinal cord injury to have other concurrent neurological injuries.
+In addition to the ISNCSCI examination, it is essential to perform a complete neurological exam, including but not limited to a mini mental status exam, cranial nerves, deep tendon reflexes, and an assessment of muscle tone.

 Relevance to Clinical Practice

-The ISNCSCI exam, also known as the ASIA (American Spinal Injury Association) examination, is the standard to evaluate and classify individuals with SCI.
-To begin, have the patient lie supine, in anatomical position.
+The ISNCSCI examination, previously known as the ASIA (American Spinal Injury Association) examination, is the gold standard for evaluation and classification of individuals with SCI.
+To begin the exam, have the patient lie supine in an anatomical position.

-Light touch and pin prick sensation compose the sensory portion of the examination.
-Light touch sensation is tested using the stroke of a cotton tip swab <1cm, while sharp/dull or pin prick sensation is tested using a safety pin in 28 dermatomes from C2 to S4-5 on each side (Figure 1).
+Light touch and pin prick sensation compose the sensory portion of the examination and 28 dermatomes from C2 to S4/5 are tested on each side in specific locations noted on the dermatome person (Figure 1) Light touch sensation is tested using the stroke of a tapered cotton tip swab across an area of skin <1cm, while pin prick sensation or sharp/dull discrimination is tested using a clean and disposable safety pin.

 Figure 1.

-Each sensory dermatome is given a score of 0, 1 or 2.
+Each sensory dermatome is given a score of 0, 1 or 2, with comparison to the individual’s face as the reference for normal.
+The ISNCSCI examination cannot accurately be performed if the patient has abnormal facial sensation.
 A light touch sensory score of 0 means absent sensation in that dermatome.
-A score of 1 is given for altered sensation when compared with the face, which serves as the reference point.
-A score of 2 is given if the sensation is normal, or the same as the face.
+A score of 1 is given for altered sensation when compared with the face.
+A score of 2 is given if the sensation is normal.

-For the pin prick portion of the examination, if a patient cannot discriminate sharp versus dull or sensation is absent, this dermatome is given a score of 0.
-If sharp/dull could be accurately differentiated, but the sensation of sharpness is altered compared to that of the reference point, a score of 1 is given.
-If both pin prick and the dull sensation feel the same compared to the reference point, that dermatome receives a score of 2.
+For pin prick sensation, if sensation is absent or a patient cannot reliably discriminate sharp versus dull, this dermatome is given a score of 0.
+If sharp/dull are accurately differentiated, but the sensation is altered compared to the face, a score of 1 is given.
+If both pin prick and dull sensation feel the same as the face, that dermatome receives a score of 2.
+Correctly distinguishing sharp versus dull sensation on eight out of ten trials is used as the threshold of accuracy, as it is unlikely this could be guessed correctly by a patient without reliable sensation.

-Key myotomes (Figure 1) are tested for the motor component of the exam using the standard muscle function grading scale of 0-5.
+Key myotomes (Figure 1) are tested for the motor component of the exam using the standard muscle strength grading scale of 0-5.
 A score of 0 is given if there is no palpable or visible contraction of muscle.
 A score of 1 is given for palpable or visible muscle contraction.
-A score of 2 is given for active movement, with gravity eliminated, through the full range of motion.
-A score of 3 is given for active movement against gravity throughout the full range of motion.
-A score of 4 is given for active movement through the full range of motion against gravity and moderate resistance.
-Finally, a score of 5 is given for active movement through the full range of motion against gravity and sufficient resistance.
-A key muscle that is either immobilized, has been removed during amputation, is limited by severe pain, or has a contracture that restricts more than 50% of the normal range of motion, can be deemed not testable, or “NT”.9
+A score of 2 is given for movement with gravity eliminated through the full range of motion.
+A score of 3 is given for movement against gravity through the full range of motion.
+A score of 4 is given for movement through the full range of motion against gravity and moderate resistance.
+A score of 5 is given for movement through the full range of motion against gravity and full resistance in a muscle-specific position.
+A key muscle that is immobilized, removed by amputation, limited by severe pain, or contracted (lacking more than 50% of the normal range of motion) should be deemed not testable or “NT”.10

-1. Determine sensory levels for right and left sides.
-This is the most caudal, intact dermatome for both light touch and pin prick sensation (score of 2).
+1. Determine the sensory level for both the right and left sides.
+This is the most caudal, intact dermatome for both light touch and pin prick sensation (graded as 2).

-2. Determine motor levels for right and left sides.
-Defined by the lowest key muscle function that has a grade of at least 3, providing all key muscle functions represented by segments above that level are judged to be intact graded as 5.
+2. Determine the motor level for both the right and left sides, which is the most caudal key muscle function with a grade of at least 3, where all key muscles above that level are intact (graded as 5).
 Note: In regions where there is no key myotome to test, the motor level is presumed to be the same as the sensory level, if testable motor function above that level is also normal.

 5. Determine the ASIA Impairment Scale (AIS) Grade.

-Is injury Complete?
-If YES, AIS = A
+Is injury complete (no sacral motor or sensory sparing)?
+If YES, AIS = A (Complete)

 NO ↓

-Are at least half (half or more) of the key muscles below the neurological level of injury graded 3 or better?
+Are at least half (half or more) of the key muscles below the neurological level of injury graded 3 or better (Sensory and Motor Incomplete)?

 NO ↓ YES ↓